Galser/ptfe-prodmount-vc-cloud-backuprestore/README.md

 ### Restore from a snapshot

-- If you are still in SSH session with your VM,reuse it, otherwise please connect once more by executing :
+- If you are still in SSH session with your VM, reuse it, otherwise please connect once more by executing :
     ```
     ssh ubuntu@52.59.210.55
     ```
-- Start installation of PTFE again (remember? we had wiped out everything!) by executing :
+- Start the installation of PTFE again (remember? we had wiped out everything!) by executing :
     ```bash
     curl https://install.terraform.io/ptfe/stable | sudo bash
     ```
 - Repeat everything for the terminal portion of the install
-    - select and re-use the same IP-address (as first time) `172.31.2.88` for 1-st question
+    - select and re-use the same IP-address (as the first time) `172.31.2.88` for 1-st question
-    - confirm default address for the service IP (again, in our case  - same as first time) : `52.59.210.55`
+    - confirm default address for the service IP (again, in our case  - same as the first time): `52.59.210.55`
     - Select `no proxy` for Internet access
-- Go the Web-portion of PTFE install, open in your browser : https://52.59.210.55:8800/
+- Go the Web-portion of PTFE install, open in your browser: https://52.59.210.55:8800/
     - Press **[Continue to Setup]** and confirm security exception
     - at the screen *"HTTPS for admin console"* - supply proper SSL keys (**SAME as first time!**), certificate and bundle, use the name *"ptfe-pm-2.guselietov.com"* for the host (again - SAME name)
     - Press **[Upload & Continue]**